DanielMFernandes/CCNA_Course_Notes/Course_Notes/Intro_to_CLI.md

 Future passwords will ALSO be *encrypted*

-“Enable secret” will not be effected (it’s ALWAYS encrypted)
+“Enable secret” will not be affected (it’s ALWAYS encrypted)

 ![image](https://github.com/psaumur/CCNA/assets/106411237/09c841fe-b5c0-4683-9082-baf060e24c03)